 - Find a container that is big enough to support the amount of money you need to save.
 If you have a small goal, you can scrounge up a tiny jar.

 - If you have a big objective, search for a larger container.

 Remember any old jar will work.
 My oldest son uses a mason jar as his coin bank.
 My youngest son prefers a smaller glass container.

 Choose an achievable goal.
 Most of us can’t save tens of thousands of dollars using the money in our jars.
 So start with small goals you can accomplish.
 We’ll get to more significant aspirations later.
 You can’t set a goal of early retirement with a tiny bowl of change.

 Next, label your goal and your jar.
-Call it honeymoon fund, vacation with friends, concert, advanced certificate, trip to Tahiti, new guitar, or anything else you desire.
+Label it honeymoon fund, vacation fund, adventure fund, concert, education, trip to Tahiti, new guitar, or anything else you desire.

 It doesn’t matter what you write on that jar.
 Just give it a name.
 Grab a sharpie, a sticker, or a piece of paper and some old-fashioned tape.
 Then say your goal out loud and visualize yourself achieving it.

 If you dream of Tahiti, picture yourself sitting on the beach.
 If you want a new guitar, imagine yourself singing by a campfire.

 There are lots of money jar ideas and challenges to help you save, but creating a motivating savings jar is the most important step in the process.
 After placing a label on your savings jar, print a picture that captures your newfound goal.
 You can choose an image from the internet or a photograph from a recent experience.
 For example, if you dream of a beach vacation, search for a picture from your last trip to the ocean.
 The idea is to create a money jar that symbolizes your goals and dreams.

 If you want to create multiple savings jars, that’s okay too.
 Use bigger jars for your larger goals and smaller ones for goals that won’t cost as much money.